natcap/invest.users-guide/source/the_need_for.rst

 InVEST is a free of cost software product licensed under the BSD open source license.

 The development of InVEST is an ongoing effort of the Natural Capital Project.
 We release updated versions of the toolkit approximately every three months that can include updated science, performance and feature enhancements, bug fixes, and/or new models.
-As a historical note, the original InVEST models were built within ArcGIS but now almost all models exist in a standalone form directly launchable from the Windows Operating system with no other software dependencies.
-The exception is the “Wave Attenuation & Erosion Reduction: Coastal Protection” model which exists as an ArcGIS toolbox; this tool will be converted to the standalone platform.
+As a historical note, the original InVEST models were built within ArcGIS but now all models exist in a standalone form directly launchable from the Windows or Mac perating system with no other software dependencies.

-A note on InVEST versioning: Integer changes will reflect major changes like the transition from 2.6.0 to 3.0.0 indicates a transition from the Arc-GIS modules to standalone version.
+A note on InVEST versioning: Integer changes will reflect major changes.
+For example, the transition from 2.6.0 to 3.0.0 indicates a transition from the Arc-GIS modules to standalone version.
 An increment in the digit after the primary decimal indicates major new features (e.g, the addition of a new model) or major revisions.
 The third decimal reflects minor feature revisions or bug fixes with no new functionality.

 This guide